 Muscadine, not to be confused with Muscat or Moscato, is native to the Southeastern United States.
-The grape’s winemaking history can be traced back to the sixteenth century near St. Augustine, Florida.
+The grape’s winemaking history traces back to the sixteenth century near St. Augustine, Florida.

 Muscadine grapes thrive in warm, humid climates where typical wine grapes would literally wither on the vine.
-Familiar wine grapes — such as Chardonnay, Cabernet or Merlot — need cold winters and cool nights, and are too thin-skinned to tolerate heat and humidity.
+Familiar wine grapes – such as Chardonnay, Cabernet or Merlot – need cold winters and cool nights.
+Their skin is too to thin to tolerate heat and humidity.

 The thick skin of the Muscadine grape allows it to be virtually disease resistant.
 In fact, the skins are so thick, they are difficult to chew.
 Sometimes, in order to eat them, you need to puncture the skin to suck out the flesh inside.

 Ripe Muscadine grapes can grow to be as large as golf balls.

 Their immense size requires hand-harvesting.
 A single vine produces as much as 100 pounds of grapes at a time.
 Compare that to regular wine grapes, which, at most, produce 10 pounds per vine.